1917 (2019 film): Critical response

 Several critics named the film among the best of 2019, including Kate Erbland of IndieWire and Sheri Linden of The Hollywood Reporter.
 Writing for the Hindustan Times, Rohan Naahar stated, "I can only imagine the effect 1917 will have on audiences that aren't familiar with the techniques Sam Mendes and Roger Deakins are about to unleash upon them."
 In his review for NPR, Justin Chang was less positive.
 He agreed the film was a "mind-boggling technical achievement" but did not think it was that spectacular overall, as Mendes's style with its impression of a continuous take "can be as distracting as it is immersive".

-Manohla Dargis of The New York Times called the film, "A carefully organized and sanitized war picture [...] that turns one of the most catastrophic episodes in modern times into an exercise in preening showmanship".
+Manohla Dargis of The New York Times criticised the film for being carefully sanitised to turn "one of the most catastrophic episodes in modern times into an exercise in preening showmanship".
 Alison Willmore of Vulture compared it unfavourably to the war film Dunkirk, writing, "The artifice of the aesthetic premise overwhelms any of the film's other intentions."
 Meilan Solly of the Smithsonian said "the film has more than fulfilled this goal (elevate World War I cinema to a previously unseen level of visibility), wowing audiences with both its stunning visuals and portrayal of an oft-overlooked chapter of military lore".

 In 2023, Parade included the film on its list of the "50 Best War Movies of All Time".
 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 139.